ray38/ElectroLens-python/docs/api/Properties.md

 Lower limit of the density_property.

-## FramedDataProperties (object)
+## FramedDataProperties

 Framed data represents data that changes over time in a dynamic system.
 A "frame" represents a single point in time in a simulation.
 Framed data sets contain atomic data (either molecular or spatially resolved) for each atom in the system at each point in time.

-To show the behavior of a system over time, a `Plot` must be provided with the name of the column in data sets corresponding to the frame.
+To show the behavior of a system over time, a [`Plot`](./Plot.md#Plot) must be provided with the name of the column in data sets corresponding to the frame.
 ElectroLens can then gather and visualize the atomic data at each unique frame.

 The `FramedDataProperties` object is unique in that, unlike the previous 2 sets of properties, there is no corresponding 'framed data' type.
 Either molecular or spatially resolved data can be framed, and ElectroLens will automatically check to see if the data is framed using the `frame_column` provided by the user.